 So let’s dig a little bit deeper about the ‘goals’ that a Google Analytics Conversion Report can track for you.

 Pro Tip – Goals are not retroactive so they need to be set up as early as possible.

-There are actually 4 types of goals in GA, and it’s outlined in this unseasoned table brought to you by Google’s analytics help page.
+There’s actually 4 types of goals in GA, and it’s outlined in this unseasoned table brought to you by Google’s analytics help page.

 Here’s a brief primer of what each goal type is about:

-This goal type is best used if you want to track how many people arrive at specific URLs, i.e your thank you page, confirmation page, or check-out pages.
+This goal type is best used if you want to track how many people arrive at specific URLs, i.e your thank you page, confirmation page or check-out pages.

 A visitor that arrives at these designated URLs you want to track could mean different things, depending on the actual metric you want to track.
-For e-commerce stores, for instance, a destination tracker to all your site’s confirmation pages means you get to monitor your sales – by assigning a monetary value every time a user reaches the checkout page.
+For e-commerce stores for instance, a destination tracker to all your site’s confirmation pages means you get to monitor your sales – by assigning a monetary value every time a user reaches the checkout page.

-Other metrics that work best with this goal type are stuff like your email sign-ups, ebook downloads, trial users, and a lot more.
+Other metrics that work best with this goal type are stuff like your email sign-ups, ebook downloads, trial users and a lot more.

-This simply tracks the number of people who stay in your site for a specific amount of time.
+This simply tracks the amount of people who stay in your site for a specific amount of time.
 Say hypothetically, you’d want to know how many people stay in your site for at least 5 minutes.
 Or you can also track the number of people who stay in your site for less than 40 seconds.

 Neil Patel suggests this goal type is perfect for support pages/websites.
-If you look at data points in two different time frames, a decrease in the number of people who stay for more than 5 minutes may mean that your efforts to optimize your copy for clarity is successful – in the sense that people spend less time on the page.
+If you look at data points in two different time frames, a decrease in the number of people who stay for more than 5 minutes may mean that your efforts to optimize your copy for clarity is successful – in a sense that people spend less time on the page.